 If you are a fake tan virgin, even if you’ve had a spray tan applied professionally before, it can be a bit daunting to apply self tan yourself the first time.
 This is why we’ve created this “how to fake tan” ultimate guide.

-Here are some tanning must-dos, and also some ‘not completely necessaries’ to make your life easier.
+So, if you’re wondering, “How exactly do I fake tan?”, here are some tanning must-dos, and also some hot tips to make your life easier!

 As mentioned, once the product has almost run out on the mitt, use this residue for areas that are a bit trickier such as the backs of your hands, your feet and face.
 Rub in between fingers and toes but with only the smallest amount of product since these areas tend to ‘grab’.
 I do my face last and make sure I go right to my hairline, do my ears and neck….don’t forget your neck!
 Also make sure you get any creases, eg under your boobs and bum, even if these bits might never see the light of day.
 For those hard to reach spots such as your back, you can buy a self tan back applicator or ask your partner… unless you happen to be very supple and can reach all your extremities yourself.

-Happy tanning lovelies, and any questions, don’t be shy… ask away!
+Happy tanning lovelies, we hope this ultimate guide on how to fake tan has helped you - and any questions, don’t be shy… ask away!